FUE: Follicular Unit Excision/Extraction

 Sleeping with an elevated head for the first few nights following surgery can help minimize swelling and other side effects.
 FUE is a relatively minor surgical procedure and patients may feel ready to resume work and other regular activities the very next day.
 Most patients choose to take two to three days off from work or schedule their appointments before the weekend to allow noticeable side effects the chance to heal before resuming their daily schedules.

-At his FUE hair transplant in Charlotte, N.C.
-Dr. Cooley provides all his patients with specific instructions on how to best manage their recovery following surgery to ensure optimal results.
+At his FUE hair transplant in Charlotte, North Carolina Dr. Cooley provides all his patients with specific instructions on how to best manage their recovery following surgery to ensure optimal results.

 Hair transplants do not provide instant results, and patients should not expect to see an immediate improvement in their hair following surgery.
 In fact, the newly-transplanted hair will fall out about two to three weeks into recovery.
 The shedding of FUE grafts is a natural part of the process and is expected.